Sebastian-0/SLogic/README.md

 If you want to see examples of module circuits or if you just are interested you can take a look at the default modules whose source files are located in the folder circuits/modules (there are also tests to ensure their functionality in circuits/modules/tests).

 ## Running
-To run, either extract the program from the 'Exported.zip' file or compile it yourself (see instructions below).
-Some circuit are included as examples in the exported version, however there are many more in the circuits folder.
+To run, compile it using gradle (see next section) and launch the jar file in the zip archive.

 ## Compiling
-To compile the program you first need to download the source files for the libraries specified in the Dependencies section.
-When all the source files have been obtained there should be no problem compiling the program.
-Once it is compiled it can be run by launching the class LogicSim (in the gui-package).

-If you want to create a runnable jar-file, just include all the compiled class files and create an appropriate manifest file which points to gui.LogicSim as the main class.
-Once the jar-file has been made it will need the folders "textures", "languages" and "modules" in the same folder as the program for it to run correctly.

-## Dependencies
-To compile the program you will need [SNet](https://github.com/Sebastian-0/SNet) as well as my [Utilities library](https://github.com/Sebastian-0/Utilities).
+To compile the program run `gradlew build`, the result will be located at `build/SLogic-X.Y.Z-SNAPSHOT.zip`.

+To run from within an IDE just launch the main class `gui.LogicSim`.

 ## License
 This program is free to use as long as you comply to the GNU GPL v3 license (see LICENSE for details).